 The 'average quantity system' covers packaged goods that are sold by weight or volume and applies to both foodstuffs and non-foodstuffs on offer for sale.

 The Regulations that cover the average quantity system - the Weights and Measures (Packaged Goods) Regulations 2006 - control the overall average quantity of batches of packaged goods.
-They apply to packages that are made up without the customer being present, in pre-determined constant quantities, by weight or volume.
+They apply to packages that are made up without the customer being present, intended for sale in pre-determined constant quantities, by weight or volume.
 They do not apply to 'catchweight' items where the quantities within packages vary - for example, prepacked cheese where the price you pay is dependent on the weight of each individual item.

 The controls apply both to traders making packaged goods and those importing them from outside of the European Union (EU).

 The effect of these Regulations is to ensure that 'on average' packaged goods contain the declared weight or volume of goods, which helps to increase customer confidence in the stated quantity, whilst recognising and defining acceptable tolerances to the variations in quantity inherent in packing processes.